By Holly Reisem Hanna

 Dealing with a sick child can deplete you mentally, physically and emotionally, so now is the time to call in favors and ask for help.
 Whether it’s in the form of your significant other bringing home dinner, or your parents watching your sick child while you focus on work, there is absolutely no reason to prove that you’re Wonder Woman now.
 Asking for help allows you some much needed time to focus on yourself and other tasks that need to be taken care of.
 Trying to do it all alone, stretches yourself thin and potentially puts you at risk for getting sick yourself.

-When your time is limited you need to prioritize your daily and weekly to-do lists.
-Sit down and figure out what tasks must be completed immediately, which tasks can be put on hold and which ones you can let go of.
+When your time is limited, you need to prioritize your daily and weekly to-do lists.
+Sit down and figure out what tasks must be completed immediately, which jobs can be put on hold and which ones you can let go of.
 To make this task easier, it is helpful if you work off a monthly schedule and daily to-do list.
-Being pro-active and staying organized on front end, will always assist with your productivity on the back end – so start adding this step to your daily routine.
+Being proactive and staying organized on the front end, will always assist with your productivity on the back end – so start adding this step to your daily routine.

 If your child is anything like mine, when they are sick, all they want to do is cuddle up next to mommy.
 The great thing about working from home is that you’re able to work where and when you need to.
-So move your laptop around the house with you, from the sofa to your child’s bedroom, or work on the run with your smart phone.
-With the large number of smart phone applications out there, you can do almost anything from your phone.
+So move your laptop around the house with you, from the sofa to your child’s bedroom, or work on the run with your smartphone.
+With a large number of smartphone applications out there, you can do almost anything from your phone.